 Arrive in Miami.
 After breakfast on board, disembark for your flight homeward bound.

-- INCLUDED PORT AND CUBA VISA/MEDICAL INSURANCE CHARGES ($615)
+- INCLUDES PORT AND CUBA VISA/MEDICAL INSURANCE CHARGES ($615)

-- PRE CRUISE NIGHT AT SOUTH BEACH BOUTIQUE HOTEL
+- INCLUDES PRE CRUISE NIGHT AT SOUTH BEACH BOUTIQUE HOTEL

 CUBA 360 CRUISE

 PER PERSON DOUBLE